 This should be a fairly short section with the focus of convincing the reader to get back to you and provide their approval for the event (or for sponsorship).

 Provide a clear deadline to get back to you (i.e. 60 days upon the submission of the proposal), and to encourage them to give their answer faster, you can offer incentives like discounts, better sponsorship benefits, exclusivity, and so on.

 The last (but not least) section is about reiterating your event’s key selling points, unique value propositions, and contact information.
 Thank the reader for their time, and make it as easy as possible for them to find out where to contact you.

 Best Practices For Writing The Perfect Event Proposal

-Above, we’ve shared a customizable event proposal template that you can use to create an attractive and effective event proposal.
+Above, we’ve shared a customizable proposal template that you can use to create an attractive and effective event proposal.